knknkn1162/rails-custom-tutorial2/README.md

 + Rspec-rails

-+ add `rspec-rails` in GemFile and initalize as follows:
+Add `rspec-rails` in GemFile and initalize as follows:

 ```bash
 # see also, https://github.com/rspec/rspec-rails